 Each month FBC member and certified nutritionist, Sondi Bruner, helps us navigate the ins and outs of eating a healthy but delicious diet, whether it’s adapting to an allergen-friendly diet or figuring out natural sweeteners (and everything in between).
-This month she shares tips and tricks to veganize any dish.
+This month she shows you how to make anything vegan with some simple vegan substitutions.

 Vegans, vegetarians and people with food allergies and intolerances are accustomed to making substitutions in recipes.
 This skill materializes naturally to some of us (not me!), while others develop the talent with time (yep, that's me!).
 It takes some trial and error to learn how to make anything vegan, and during the early years there were many things I dumped straight in the trash — unfortunately, this all happened before I had a compost bin.